Let’s start with a confession:

 This is your reminder:

-Let’s talk about the women who build the backbone of DeepTech — the ones whose names may never trend on social media, but whose work shapes the future of humanity.
+Let’s talk about the women who build the backbone of innovation — the ones whose names may never trend on social media, but whose work shapes the future of humanity.

 These are the women who are:

-Training AI to detect cancer earlier than ever before.
+• training AI to detect cancer earlier than ever,

 They’re not chasing investors — they’re chasing answers.